 The subject matter or content must be within the schema of the learners.
 It should be within their experiences.
 Teachers should apply theories in the psychology of learning to know how subjects are presented, sequenced, and organized to maximize students’ learning capacity.

 Feasibility means the full implementation of the subject matter.
-It should consider the school’s real situation, the government, and society in general.
+It should consider the school’s real situation, the government, and society.
 Students must learn within the allowable time and the use of resources available.
 Do not give them a topic that is impossible to finish.

 For example, you have only one week left to finish the unit, but the activities may take a month for the students to complete.
-Thus, this requirement is not feasible.
+Thus, this requirement is not workable.

 Do not offer a computer subject if there is no electricity in the area, or there are no computers.